roytang/blog/content/post/2008/04/city-champs-2008-heavyweight-ramp.md

 Obviously, my lack of play testing killed me here.

-Game one I cleared his Faeries with spot removal, then when the coast was clear, inexplicably decided to hardcast a Cloudthresher ("Now it's my turn to attack!&#8221;) Of course he played the Sower, and I was out of burn.
-Trying to go aggro when I was obviously the control in this matchup&#8230;&#8221;Misassignment of role = game loss&#8221;
+Game one I cleared his Faeries with spot removal, then when the coast was clear, inexplicably decided to hardcast a Cloudthresher ("Now it's my turn to attack!")
+Of course he played the Sower, and I was out of burn.
+Trying to go aggro when I was obviously the control in this matchup&#8230;"Misassignment of role = game loss"

 Game two I played a bit better, and the game went long, but I still lost to a misplay.
 I needed to play a 3 damage burn spell so that Bitterblossom would kill him, and having both Incinerate and Sulfurous Blast in my hand, I went for the greedy blast, hoping to clear away the Faeries on board as well.
 Of course I then got hit by an Rune Snag that I could've paid for if I had played the Incinerate instead!
 I got too greedy and didn't think it through&#8230;clearing the Faeries on board wouldn't have mattered as long as I won the game.